janpetzold/az104-learning/README.md

 Azure Application Gateway can also be used to balance load to private IP addresses (of VMs).

-Standard load balancers balance load across all VMs in a VNet/backend pools, internal load balancers balance load between VMs / VM scale sets.
+Standard load balancers balance load across all VMs in a VNet/backend pools, internal load balancers balance load between VMs / VM scale sets/Availability Sets.
+Basic Internal Load Balancers need the VMs to be at least in a common Availability Set.

+Standard Load Balancer supports up to 100 instances, Basic 300.
+Standard Load Balancer has SLA of 99.99% when using two or more paired healthy VMs.

 Site-to-site VPN requires a gateway subnet (it actually also needs to be named "GatewaySubnet") and a local VPN gateway.
-Point-to-site VPNs require a client certificate to be present.
+Point-to-site VPNs require a client certificate to be present (no local gateway).

+If the local Public IP address changes, Site-to-Site VPN connections need to be recreated.

 A Virtual Network Gateway will handle failover between active and standby instance of Azure VPN gateway.
 Each Azure VPN gateway needs its own Public IP address.

+RDP traffic uses port 3389 via TCP.

 # Compute

 Spot instance can be evicteed when Azure needs the capacity for other pay-as-you-go workloads or when the price of the spot instance exceeds the maximum price that you have set.

 A VM will have a downtime if its size is changed or network interfces are added.

+VMs can be redeployed and will be allocated to a different HW cluster in this case.
+This can be helpful in case of maintenance.

+Cloud-init is a widely used approach to customize a Linux VM as it boots for the first time.
+You can use cloud-init to install packages and write files, or to configure users and security.

+There are two orchestration modes for VM scale sets:
+- VM: VMs need to be explicitly added to scale set when created
+- ScaleSetVM: VMs are implicitly created based on config, instance count and AutoScaling rules

 DSC extensions can be used to configure VMs during deployment